horozal/python-template/README.md

-# microservices-python
+# python-template
-Repository template for a microservice in Python
+Repository template for a Python project